 Although you might disagree, most people find cleaning their homes to be stressful and even painful.
-By running a cleaning business, you are tapping into an enormous market with plenty of clientele.
-There will always be a demand for cleaning services, which keeps you in business and keeps every client’s home spotless.
-Here’s how to start a cleaning business from the ground up.
+By starting a cleaning business, such as a business cleaning service or a house cleaning company, you are tapping into an enormous house cleaning jobs market with plenty of clientele.
+There will always be a demand for home cleaning services, that keep you in business and keep every client’s home spotless.
+Below is a complete guide on how to start a cleaning company from the ground up.

-When you consider how to start a maid service, you might feel tempted to begin with staffing, but one of the best ways to start is actually by doing most of the work yourself.
+When you consider how to start a house cleaning business or how to offer house cleaning services, you might feel tempted to begin with staffing, but one of the best ways to start is actually by doing most of the work yourself.
 After all, you need to learn the business before you can successfully run it from afar.
+One way to land your first few clients is by asking friends and family either for references or to clean their houses.

 Committing to sourcing and working for your first few clients on your own will ensure you keep your costs low as well.
 Instead of investing money in hiring workers, you can pay yourself a reasonable wage while you work out any kinks in your business model and determine best practices for your company.

-By taking care of clients yourself, you also earn a positive reputation and maintain control of your business image.
-Once the business begins to pick up, you can start contracting help with bigger cleaning jobs.
-You might decide to outsource employees to service regular clients while you work on other aspects of the business.
+By taking care of clients yourself, you also earn a positive reputation and maintain control of your house cleaning services business image.
+Once the business begins to pick up, you can start contracting help with bigger house cleaning jobs.
+You might decide to outsource employees to service regular clients while you work on other aspects of the business or you may hire and train employees in-house.

-A question a lot of potential cleaning business owners ask is – Can I start a cleaning company with no money?
-The answer is, it will take some money, but it can be a lot less expensive than you think!
+Some questions that many potential cleaning business owners ask are – Can I start a cleaning company with no money?
+Will I need a business loan?
+How can I keep my costs down?
+What is the proper business structure for this industry?
+Is starting this type of business expensive?
+The answer is it will take some money, but it can be a lot less expensive than you might think!

 Determine a reasonable budget for your business, including the replacement of products and equipment as necessary.
 Factor hiring and payroll costs into the equation if you outsource labor, but also keep in mind you need to set aside money for taxes and insurance as a business owner.